neurosymbolicgroup/neurosymbolic-modules/README.md

 # Bidirectional search project

-I recently refactored the bidirectional code into a directory outside ec/, so that our code is separate from the dreamcoder files.
+We recently refactored the bidirectional code into a directory outside ec/, so that our code is separate from the dreamcoder files.

 Tests have been consolidated into a single directory as well.
 To run the primitive and RL agent tests, you can run the command
 ```
 python -m unittest discover -s bidir-synth/tests
 ```
-or just call `./run_tests.sh' which does the same thing.
+or just call `./run_tests.sh` which does the same thing.

 You don't need to run this with singularity if you don't want.
 You can install python and the required dependencies locally on your machine.
 You can ping Tony (twang6@mit.edu) for how to set up a conda environment for this.